-To form his team, Tom Donald has carefully selected some of London’s most outstanding pianists and coaches, most notably Siwan Rhys and Alberto Ferro, who have both been fully trained in Tom’s Harmony Method work with all of our member students.
+To form the team, Tom Donald carefully selects some of London’s most outstanding pianists and coaches, most notably Siwan Rhys and Alberto Ferro.

-We are not just a piano school, we are a movement with students from all over the world visiting our studios in Central London to gain a new understanding of music.
+We are not just a piano school, we are a movement with students from all over the world working 1 to 1 or online to gain a new understanding of music.
 Our group member sessions at the studio allow our students to spend time with like-minded, musical people, while our Facebook and WhatsApp groups are a great way to access support and exchange ideas with fellow students.

 You too can start NOW before even booking a class!
 For a flavour of our teaching style ahead of booking a course, simply click the button below, complete the pop-up form and we will give you immediate access to a series of masterclass videos.

 Classical Piano Music is expressive, mind enhancing and rich in culture, history and philosophy.

 The Piano is a classical instrument, with an incredible ability to play all styles of music and piano training really should reflect this.
 Students should be taught to engage with the piano and learn to control their fingers, hands, wrist, arms and shoulders accordingly, which can only be achieved with the best technical training and music selection.